ClearView Logo

 Home • Glossary

-Bloodshot eyes occur when the small blood vessels on the surface of the eye (sclera) become enlarged or irritated, leading to a red or pink appearance.
-This condition can vary in severity and may affect one or both eyes.
+Bloodshot eyes occur when the small blood vessels on the surface of the eye become enlarged and congested with blood.
+This gives the white part of the eye a red or pink appearance.
+While it’s often harmless, bloodshot eyes can also indicate irritation, dryness, or an underlying medical condition that may need attention.

 GET STARTED WITH CLEARVIEW